AzumattDev/Valheim-Plus-Replacements/README.md

   * [Gizmo (ComfyMods version)](https://valheim.thunderstore.io/package/ComfyMods/Gizmo/)

-> UNKNOWN [Shields]
+> UNKNOWN ## [Shields]
 > Increase or decrease the block value on all shields in %. -50 would be 50% less block rating, 50 would be 50% more block rating. blockRating=0

 [FirstPerson]
 * [RoundstoneScrollFirstPerson](https://valheim.thunderstore.io/package/RoundStone/RoundStoneScrollFirstPerson/)

-[GridAlignment]
+> UNKNOWN ## [GridAlignment]

-; Change false to true to enable this section. https://valheim.plus/documentation/list#GridAlignment ; This offers a global fixed grid system to make precise placements. enabled=false
+> Change false to true to enable this section. https://valheim.plus/documentation/list#GridAlignment
+> This offers a global fixed grid system to make precise placements. enabled=false

-; Key to enable grid alignment. align=LeftAlt
+> Key to enable grid alignment. align=LeftAlt

-; Key to toggle grid alignment. alignToggle=F7
+> Key to toggle grid alignment. alignToggle=F7

-; Key to change the default alignment. changeDefaultAlignment=F6
+> Key to change the default alignment. changeDefaultAlignment=F6

 [CraftFromChest]